 WHY CHOOSE THIS WALK?

-- The Fairfield Horseshoe is the classic Lakeland multi-peak walk
+- The Fairfield Horseshoe is the classic multi-peak walk in the Lake District.

-- Immerse yourself in the very best mountain walking in the Lake District
+- Immerse yourself in the very best mountain walking that the Lake District has to offer.

-- Breathtaking views of the Lake District fells and lakes
+- Enjoy breathtaking views of the Lake District fells and lakes.

 WHY CHOOSE MOUNTAIN WALKS?

-- All walks are led by experienced and knowledgeable leaders
+- All our walks are led by qualified, experienced and knowledgeable leaders.

-- Great communication from booking to the day of the walk
+- We maintain great communication with our clients from the booking stage until the day of the walk.

-The route takes you over 8 Wainwright’s with Fairfield being the highest summit at 873 metres.
-You will enjoy panoramic views across the Lake District with all the major summits on view and majestic views over Windermere.
-The Fairfield Horseshoe is certainly the most famous of the classic Lake District rounds.
-This really is a gem of walk and a truly unforgettable experience.
+On this walk you will summit 8 peaks (Wainwrights), with the highest summit being Fairfield at 873 metres.
+You will be treated to sweeping panoramic views of the Lake District, including all the major summits and stunning vistas over Windermere.
+The Fairfield Horseshoe is undoubtedly the most renowned of the traditional Lake District circuits.
+It is a magnificent walk and an experience that will stay with you forever.